 Just when I thought our pathetic excuse for a summer had gone, the sun comes out.
 After a week of drizzle, frizzy hair and wet ballet pumps, I have decided to spend the one weekend of sun in my flat playing Super Nintendo.
 It’s Jamie’s fault really, he managed to get the damn thing working and now I can’t stop playing it.
 He’s at work today though so I’m determined to beat his score on Donkey Kong… Yes I am aware of how sad that sounds.

 Anyway, lentil soup is one of my favourites but unlike my other recipe, this version is milder and creamier.
-It’s the addition of milk and egg yolks that give this soup it’s velvety and luxurious texture.
-Where possible, I try and add a bit of protein to my soups to make them a more balanced meal.
-In this case, I’ve used cottage cheese but alternatively you could serve it on it’s own, with yogurt or even with soft boiled eggs.
-Enjoy!
+It’s the addition of egg yolks that give this soup it’s velvety and luxurious texture.
+Where possible, I try and add a bit of protein to my soups to make them a bit more substantial.
+On this occasion I’ve used cottage cheese but you can serve it topped with Greek yogurt or even poured over soft boiled eggs.

 Turkish Lentil Soup